The PCIe-XVC-VSEC can be added to the AMD UltraScale+™ PCIe example design by selecting the following options.

 xvc_vsecto view the configuration option for this IP.
 Make note of the following configuration parameters because they will be used to configure the driver.

-Important: Do not modify these parameter values when using a Xilinx Vendor ID or provided XVC drivers and software.
+Important: Do not modify these parameter values when using an AMD Vendor ID or provided XVC drivers and software.
 These values are used to detect the XVC extended capability.
 (See the PCIe specification for additional details.)

 PCIe XVC VSEC ID